 So much for recent history.
 What of the theoretical issues with Carafano’s article?
 These, I’d argue, are even more serious.
 Two observations are worth highlighting.

 First, his commentary reveals a lack of clarity concerning the purpose of sanctions, and indeed, the purpose of “punishment” in general.
-It’s commonly suggested that there are three broad reasons for punishment: retribution, rehabilitation, and deterrence.
+Theories of punishment suggest that there are three broad reasons for enacting some kind of penalty against another actor: retribution, rehabilitation, and deterrence.
 In the context of the international system, the last two purposes would imply an effort to effect some change in the offending state’s behaviour.** However, Carafano argues that the Trump Administration isn’t trying to modify Iran’s conduct.
 The only other alternative, then, is an expression of moral opprobrium as the animating principle for this new tranche of sanctions.
 But apart from contradicting official US government statements on its governing rationale, this view rests on an implausible interpretation of sanctions regimes.
 As the Council of Foreign Relations notes, sanctions are invariably imposed to alter the strategic behaviour of a state or non-state actor deemed to be a threat to vital interests or international norms.
 This is the reason for enacting them in the first place, upon which their practical utility is founded.